battey/lines2/MACHINE_LEARNING.md

 ## Input Features

-The models use **43 input features** extracted from historical game data.
-These features fall into five categories:
+The models use **55 input features** extracted from historical game data.
+These features fall into seven categories:

 ### 1. Current Game Spread (1 feature)